31' Mariner Ketch 1971 For Sale

 There is a backing plate of plywood / deck strengthener under the foredeck that looks appears fine.

-Backing plywood plate under deck at junction of cabin trunk forward corners have small areas of soft wood, can be replace from underneath, see photos
+Backing plywood plate under deck at junction of cabin trunk forward corners have small areas of soft wood, can be replaced from underneath, see photos

 Plywood to hull attachment for port chain plate main mast is soft, needs replacement, starboard side feels solid